David Baillie leaps out of bed every morning burning with the fire of youthful enthusiasm.

-David Baillie is the writer of the Vertigo series Red Thorn, announced at San Diego ComicCon 2015.
+David Baillie is the writer of the Vertigo series Red Thorn, as announced at San Diego ComicCon.

 A dark fantasy set in modern day Glasgow, it pillages Scottish mythology and tortures an intriguing cast of characters - one of whom, Thorn, is a recently-freed pagan Demi-God.

 Red Thorn is drawn by the best new comic artist in the western world, Meghan Hetrick.
 Colours are by Nick Filardi and letters are provided by industry legend Todd Klein, while every month Choong Yong paints another cover to die for.